Moraitis School: Academics

-Almost all of the school's students are enrolled to universities in Greece and abroad, upon graduation.
-For their final two years, students at Moraitis can follow either the Greek educational system curriculum or the International Baccalaureate programme.
+For their final two years, students at Moraitis can follow either the Greek educational curriculum or the International Baccalaureate programme.

 About 16% of Moraitis students achieve a grade of more than 19/20 in the Pan-Hellenic Examinations, with about 50% achieving over 17/20.

 In 2013, the average grade of Moraitis School IB students was 36/45 (compared to a global average of 29), with two students achieving a grade of 45/45 and five 44/45.
 The average grade for each subject the school offers was higher than the global average.

-Students from the Moraitis School IB have been accepted at institutions around the world including the University of Cambridge, the University of Oxford, Imperial College, Bristol University, the University of Edinburgh, the University of Bath, the University of Warwick and the University of York in the UK; Harvard, Columbia, Yale, Georgetown, Berkeley, Penn, Michigan in the USA; Sciences Po, Sorbonne and École nationale supérieure des Beaux-Arts in France.

 The school has a good record in teaching foreign languages, with 74% of examined students earning the Cambridge Certificate of Proficiency in English (compared to a national average of 50%), 88% of examined students earning the Delf B2 exam in French, 88% earning the Zertifikat B2 exam and 100% the Zertifikat C1 in German.

 For mathematics, physics and chemistry, students are split into groups according to their ability in these fields during gymnasium.
 This approach allows teachers to tailor their lessons accordingly.
 Moraitis School students have performed exceptionally well in mathematics and physics competitions, with its students earning the top awards for the panhellenic mathematics competition every year.
 In 2013 it was the first school in Greece in mathematics.